David Horovitz

-David Horovitz (דייוויד הוֹרוֹויץ; born 12 August 1962) is a British-born Israeli journalist, author and speaker.
+David Horovitz (דייוויד הוֹרוֹויץ) is a British-born Israeli journalist, author and speaker.
 He is the founding editor of The Times of Israel, a current affairs website based in Jerusalem that launched in February 2012.
 Previously, he had been the editor-in-chief of The Jerusalem Post and The Jerusalem Report.

 Biography

-David Horovitz was born in London.
+David Horovitz was born in London, England.
 He is the great-grandson of Rabbi Márkus Horovitz.

 Horovitz immigrated to Israel in 1983.
-He served in the Education and Youth Corps of the Israeli Defense Forces.
-He and his wife Lisa have three children.
+He served in the Education and Youth Corps of the Israel Defense Forces.

 Journalism career

-David Horovitz worked for the Post from 1983 to 1990.
-He then worked at The Jerusalem Report, where he was the editor starting in 1998 and publisher starting in 2001.
-In October 2004, Horovitz rejoined the Post as editor-in-chief.
-In a postscript to his final editor's notes column on Friday 1 July 2011 he announced he was leaving The Jerusalem Post.
-In that last column, Horovitz interviewed Jimmy Wales.
+Horovitz has worked as the editor of The Jerusalem Post and The Jerusalem Report.
 In February 2012, together with Seth Klarman of the Baupost Group, Horovitz launched The Times of Israel, an English-language Israeli news website published out of Jerusalem.

-Horovitz has also written about Israel for newspapers around the world, including The New York Times, Los Angeles Times, The Irish Times and The Independent in London.
-He has been a frequent interviewee on IBA, CNN, the BBC, NPR and other TV and radio stations.
+Horovitz has also written about Israel for The New York Times, Los Angeles Times, The Irish Times and The Independent in London.
+He has been interviewed on IBA, CNN, the BBC and NPR.

 Horovitz is the author of Still Life with Bombers: Israel in the Age of Terrorism (2004) and of A Little Too Close to God : The Thrills and Panic of a Life in Israel (2000).
 He edited and co-wrote The Jerusalem Reports 1996 biography of Yitzhak Rabin, Shalom, Friend: The Life and Legacy of Yitzhak Rabin, which won the US National Jewish Book Award for Non-Fiction.

-In 1995, he received the B'nai B'rith World Center award for journalism for his coverage of the 1994 AMIA bombing of the Jewish community centre in Buenos Aires.
-In 2005, he received the JDC award for journalism on Israel and Diaspora affairs.

-In 2014, Horovitz was awarded B'nai B'rith's Lifetime Achievement Award for Israeli journalism.
-Accepting the award, Horovitz said: "Honest, fair, independent journalism is in ever shorter supply around the world, most certainly including in Israel...
-I’m proud to think that in a world with so much partisan, shrill and incitement-filled media, we [at The Times of Israel] are part of the antidote."
+In September 2025, Horovitz visited Damascus, the capital of Syria, after the end of the Syrian civil war the previous year, to report on the situation after the fall of the Assad regime.
+He traveled with a group of rabbis and other Jews, mostly American, on the invitation of the new Syrian government's Ministry of Foreign Affairs.
+Israelis and people who have visited Israel are normally forbidden from entering Syria.